Canned Salmon Recipes

 That calcium component is especially important to me because of my daughter’s dairy allergy.
 It’s hard to find non-dairy foods that contain substantial amounts of calcium, and a 3.5 ounce serving of canned salmon contains as much calcium as a glass of milk!

-7 Easy Recipes with Canned Salmon:
+7 Easy Recipes Using Canned Salmon:

 There are lots of salmon patty recipes floating around on the web, but I guarantee this is one of the easiest and tastiest you’ll find.